 Each volunteer group participating in our Feed The House program makes a tax-deductible donation to our House to help provide the meal and support the program.

-Please note: In order to keep our guest families safe, we require all visitors to be fully vaccinated and to wear a mask at all times while in our House.
+Please note: In order to keep our guest families safe, we require all visitors to be fully vaccinated.
 We appreciate your support of the health and safety of our guests.